slskd/slskd/README.md

 Once running, log in to the web UI using the default username `slskd` and password `slskd` to complete the configuration.

-Detailed documentation for configuration options can be found [here](https://github.com/slskd/slskd/blob/master/docs/config.md).
+Detailed documentation for configuration options can be found [here](https://github.com/slskd/slskd/blob/master/docs/config.md), and an example of the yaml configuration file can be reviewed [here](https://github.com/slskd/slskd/blob/master/config/slskd.example.yml).